ponzipyramid/AdversityFramework/README.md

-# CommonLibSSE-NG Plugin Template
+# Adversity Framework

-Template for building SKSE plugins using the NG branch of CommonLibVR.
+A framework for creating player hardship mods.

 ## Requirements